corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-selection.md

         changeHolder: AbstractParty,
         queryCriteria: QueryCriteria? = null
 ): TransactionBuilder {
-    val selector: Selector = ConfigSelection.getPreferredSelection(serviceHub)
+    val selectorConfig: Selector = ConfigSelection.getPreferredSelection(serviceHub)
-    val selector = DatabaseTokenSelection(serviceHub)
+    // Instantiate a DatabaseTokenSelection class which you will use to select tokens val selector = DatabaseTokenSelection(serviceHub)
-    val (inputs, outputs) = selector.generateMove(partiesAndAmounts.toPairs(), changeHolder, TokenQueryBy(queryCriteria = queryCriteria), transactionBuilder.lockId)
+    // Use the generateMove utility on the DatabaseTokenSelection class to determine the input and output token states val (inputs, outputs) = selector.generateMove(partiesAndAmounts.toPairs(), changeHolder, TokenQueryBy(queryCriteria = queryCriteria), transactionBuilder.lockId)
+    // Add those input and output token states to the transaction
-    return addMoveTokens(transactionBuilder = transactionBuilder, inputs = inputs, outputs = outputs)
+    // This step also calculates and adds the appropriate commands to the transaction so that Token contract verification rules may be applied return addMoveTokens(transactionBuilder = transactionBuilder, inputs = inputs, outputs = outputs) }
-}
 ```

 ## Use in-memory selection

-to use in-memory token selection, you need to write wrappers around `MoveTokensFlow` and
-`RedeemTokensFlow`.

-You can also use that selection with `addMoveTokens` and `addRedeemTokens` utility functions.
+You can use in-memory token selection in two ways:

+* In much the same way as DB selection, with `addMoveTokens` and `addRedeemTokens` utility functions.
 When doing this, you must make sure that all the checks are performed before construction of the transaction.

+* Use the `generateMove` method by writing wrappers around `MoveTokensFlow` and `RedeemTokensFlow`.

+You can see examples of both approaches below.

+### Initialise `VaultWatcherService`

-To use in-memory selection, you must ensure the Corda service `VaultWatcherService` is installed.
+To use in-memory selection, you must ensure the CorDapp `VaultWatcherService` is installed and the service is running.
 This comes as part of the Token SDK.

-To initialise this service, you must select an `indexingStrategy`:
+To initialise this service, you must select an `indexingStrategy`.
+The indexing strategy is how you designate the wallet or bucket of tokens that can be selected for use in a transaction:

-* **Public_key** strategy makes a token bucket for each public key.
+* **Public_key** strategy makes a token 'bucket' from which tokens can be selected, for each public key.
 * **External_ID** strategy can be used to group states from many public keys connected to a given unique user ID.
 If you use **Accounts**, this strategy is ideal.
 * **Token_Only** selection strategy indexes states only using token type and identifier.

-enter the following into your **CorDapp config**, choosing a single indexing strategy:
+Enter the following into your **CorDapp config**, choosing a single indexing strategy:

 ```
 stateSelection {